TomatenKuchenDEV/docs/docs/verification.md

 ---
 title: Verification
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Setup and usage of verification to prevent bots joining and raiding.
 image: /img/verification_website.png
 ---